Recruitment & probation

 Of all the people involved in the process, you are in most frequent contact with the Probationer.
 You need to judge how well they are progressing towards achieving the targets that were agreed at the beginning of the year.
 All academic probation advisers are required to attend a mandatory course.
 Further details are available on the online booking system.

-2. ARSPMG (Academic and Related Staff Probation Monitoring Group)
+2. ASPMG (Academic Staff Probation Monitoring Group)

-The Centre for Academic Practice
+4. Centre for Academic Practice

 The Centre for Academic Practice is responsible for the implementation of the University's internal teaching assessment scheme.
 It does this by the direct assessment of the teaching of individual members of staff and also by the assessment of written work.